spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 if the client cannot prove knowledge of the reader key.
 After uploading the changed profile root file to the webserver, you will not see any change in your SPXP client.
 To be able to decrypt the date of birth, the client needs to know the symmetric key we used to encrypt this fragment.
 Some client applications are able to add additional reader keys for profiles.
-If you are using such a SPXP client, you can send the key in the file `john-doe-friends-key.json` to your client and see the date of birth appearing on this profile.
+If you use such a SPXP client, you can send the key in the file `john-doe-closefriends-key.json` to your client and see the date of birth appearing on this profile.

 ### Encrypted Information for Multiple Audiences
-Limiting the visibility of the date of birth to our friends worked quite well.
+Limiting the visibility of the date of birth to our close friends worked quite well.
 So we chose to also publish our email address.
-But this piece of information should also be visible to our work colleagues and not just be limited to our friends.
+But this piece of information should also be visible to our work colleagues and not just be limited to our close friends.
 For this new group of work colleagues, we first need to create a new symmetric
 key:
 ```